jesuslovesyiyi/Python-Fundamentals-Workshop/README.md

 To get started with VS Code please check out their official website: https://code.visualstudio.com/docs/getstarted/getting-started.

 To integrate Anaconda and Miniconda with VS Code, follow these steps:
 1. Install the “Python” extension within VS Code.

-This extension provides features such as syntax highlighting, code linting, and debugging support for Python.
-2. Open VS Code and navigate to the settings by clicking on “File” > “Preferences” > “Settings”.
-Alternatively, you can use the keyboard shortcut `Ctrl + `, (`Cmd + `, on macOS).
-3. In the settings, search for “Python: Conda Path” and set the path to the Conda executable.
-By default, it should be located in the Miniconda installation directory.
-4. Search for “Python: Default Interpreter Path” and select the interpreter associated with the virtual environment you created.
-5. Now, whenever you open a Python file in VS Code, it will automatically detect and use the Python interpreter from the specified virtual environment.
+- Go to the **Extensions** view by clicking on the Extensions icon in the Activity Bar on the side of the window or by pressing `Ctrl+Shift+X`.

+- In the search bar, type `Python`.

+- Select the extension published by Microsoft and click Install.

+2. Select the Conda environment.

+- Open your project folder in VS Code.

+- Open the Command Palette by pressing `Ctrl+Shift+P`.

+- Type `Python: Select Interpreter` and press Enter.

+- A list of available Python interpreters will be displayed, including those from your Conda environments.
+Select the Conda environment you wish to use (e.g., `'my-env': conda`).

+You have now successfully configured VS Code to use your Conda environment.

+For other settings, please refer to https://code.visualstudio.com/docs/languages/python#_configuration